Treating atopic eczema

 - a thorough review of your existing treatment – to make sure you are using enough of the right things at the right times

 - topical calcineurin inhibitors – creams and ointments that suppress your immune system, such as pimecrolimus and tacrolimus

 - very strong topical corticosteroids

 If you are thinking about using a complementary therapy, speak to your GP first to ensure the therapy is safe for you to use.
-For example, some herbal treatments can cause serious side effects in the liver and may require blood tests for monitoring.
-You should continue to use other treatments your GP has prescribed.
+Make sure you continue to use other treatments your GP has prescribed.